Goldie Sayers

+Katherine Dinah "Goldie" Sayers (born 16 July 1982) is a British former javelin thrower, who won a bronze medal at the 2008 Summer Olympics.

 Early life

-Sayers was educated at Fairstead House School, Newmarket, and at The King's School, Ely.
+Sayers, born in Newmarket, Suffolk, England, was educated at Fairstead House School, Newmarket, and at The King's School, Ely.
 She played hockey, netball and tennis at county level, and was an under 11 national table tennis champion.

 Career highlights

 Sayers first came to prominence when setting national junior records and winning national titles, in 2001.
 Sayers also served as the captain of Great Britain's women's under 20 team, this season.
-The following season, Sayers finished in sixth place at the Commonwealth Games.
+The following season, Sayers represented England at the 2002 Commonwealth Games in Manchester and finished in sixth place.

-From 2003 to 2007, Sayers won five consecutive national titles but had limited success at major championships, failing to make the final at her first Olympics in 2004 and finishing twelfth at both the 2005 World Championships and 2006 European Championships but she did finish fifth at the 2006 Commonwealth Games.
+At the 2004 Olympic Games in Athens, Sayers represented Great Britain but failed to make the final at her first Olympics.
+She finished twelfth at both the 2005 World Championships and 2006 European Championships but she did finish fifth at the 2006 Commonwealth Games.